 A scholarly young medical student described as the "guide" of Les Amis.

-The notoriously unlucky member of Les Amis, with a limitless suply of good humor.
+The notoriously unlucky member of Les Amis, with a limitless supply of good humor.

-Born Unlucky: Despite this, he is described as the happiest of Les Amis.
+Born Unlucky: He has terrible luck.
+Despite this, he is described as the happiest of Les Amis.

 Heterosexual Life-Partners: Joly and Bosset are specifically said to hold everything in common, including Joly's mistress Musichetta.